top of page

 This includes:

 We go a step further, working in a Veterinary Office, it is sad to me when pups come in for the first time and are scared having their feet, ears or teeth checked.
-So, in addition to ENS - we also touch nose, lips, toes, ears, feet & tail daily to prepare them for their first vet visit.
+So, in addition to ENS - we also touch nose, lips, toes, ears, feet, belly & tail daily to prepare them for their first vet visit.

 In our experience, it is important to expose the pups to as much stimulation as possible.